Custom antecedent parsing

 Once you select the feature above, "Antecedent Checking Preferences" menu will open with the following options:

-- If ClaimMaster prematurely stops parsing before the end of the entire intended phrase (e.g., parsing "packet" and “device driver” instead of "packet receiving device driver"), simply list the entire desired term and the software will not break it up.
+- If ClaimMaster prematurely stops parsing before the end of the entire intended phrase (e.g., parsing "packet" and “module” instead of "packet processing module"), simply list the entire desired term and the software will not break it up.
 Note that certain words, such as “the” or “said” will still cause the parser to break up longer expressions into smaller groups if such expressions are encountered in the middle of the full expression.

-- If ClaimMaster is being overly aggressive when joining terms together (e.g., "server system controls" instead of "server system"), then specify the point where the phrase should stop with the "//" sign.
-For example, when you specify "server system // controls", ClaimMaster will group "server system," but not "controls."
+- If ClaimMaster is being overly aggressive when joining terms together (e.g., "device driver exhibits" instead of "device driver"), then specify the point where the phrase should stop with the "//" sign.
+For example, when you specify "device driver // exhibits", ClaimMaster will group "device driver," but not "exhibits."

 - You can also exclude any last word(s) in multi-word phrases by marking off the word with "//".
 You can exclude entire phrases from being parsed by using the same technique.